How to Dehydrate Carrots – Dehydrating Carrots, A Step-by-Step Guide

 Supplies Needed for Dehydrating Carrots

-You need a good quality food dehydrator to dehydrate canned carrots.
-We use the Nesco FD-75A, and you can check out our food dehydrator guide here and why we think Nesco offers the best bang for the buck.
+All you need to dehydrate canned carrots is a good-quality food dehydrator.
+We use the Nesco food dehydrators.
+You can check out our food dehydrator guide to learn why we think Nesco offers the best bang for the buck.
 We believe this is the best food dehydrator for our long-term food storage needs.

 • Several cans of sliced carrots

-For planning purposes, one 14.5-ounce can of drained sliced carrots will fill one of the Nesco FD-75A dehydrator trays with a removable fruit roll sheet insert.
-And the four 14.5-ounce cans of dehydrated sliced carrots we are processing today will mostly fill up a single one-pint (16 ounces) canning jar.
+For planning purposes, one 14.5-ounce can of drained sliced carrots will fill one Nesco 13.5-inch round dehydrator tray with a removable fruit roll sheet insert.
+And the four 14.5-ounce cans of dehydrated sliced carrots we are processing today will mostly fill up a single one-pint (16-ounce) canning jar.

 Step 1.
-Process the Canned Carrots for Dehydrating
+Process the Canned Carrots for Dehydration

 Open the can of carrots and empty the contents into a colander.
 We’ll need to rinse away the salty canning liquid.